Project

 Together with Maldives Resilient Reefs (MRR), which we helped to establish in 2019, Blue Marine aims to expand marine protection, improve fisheries management, promote sustainable tourism and strengthen the capacities of Maldivian marine conservationists.

-Our online education platform, Masmahaa-Veshi, now includes ten modules and has engaged more than 100 fishers and 200 community members on sustainable fishing practices and the benefits of marine protection.
-The platform also hosts a seagrass education model for local children and a similar module for mangroves is in development.
+Our 2024 campaign with other partners #AgainstLonglining prevented new licenses being issued to fish in the Maldives using the destructive long-lining technique.
+Our online education platform, Masmahaa-Veshi, has engaged more than 100 fishers and 200 community members on sustainable fishing and the benefits of marine protection.
+It also hosts a seagrass education model for local children.

 Blue Marine has also formalised a Memorandum of Understanding with MRR to support future conservation efforts.
 We are in discussions with the government and partners to support the 30×30 ocean protection targets.